 Hib lives in the nose and throat of humans and is transmitted from person to person through respiratory droplets, or contact with respiratory secretions.
 The bacteria may be carried around in the nose and throat for a short while or for several months without causing symptoms ("asymptomatic carrier").
 In some individuals (particularly those most at risk) Hib will invade the body causing invasive disease (e.g. meningitis, septicaemia).

-How many cases of Haemophilus influenzae occur each year in Ireland?
+How many cases of Haemophilus influenzae type B occur each year in Ireland?

-Between 15-40 cases of Haemophilus influenzae have been reported annually since 1996.
+Between 2013 and 2015 few (three) cases of Haemophilus influenzae type B were notified.
 Haemophilus influenzae disease (invasive) became a notifiable disease in 2004.

 Can Hib be prevented?

 Yes, Hib can be prevented with the Hib vaccine.
-Please see http://www.immunisation.ie for more information.
+Please see the Immunisation Guidelines for Ireland for more information.
 Since Hib vaccine was introduced in 1992 there has been a dramatic decrease in the number of invasive Hib cases reported in Ireland.

 When is Hib vaccine given to children?

 Hib vaccine is offered to all children as part of the routine childhood vaccination programme in Ireland.
 Hib vaccine is part of the "six-in-one" vaccine and is given at 2, 4 and 6 months of age.
-In addition all children reaching 12 months of age are now offered a Hib booster at the same time as MMR vaccine to give extra protection against Hib infection.
-All children under four years of age should be fully vaccinated against Hib.
-If a child between the ages of 1-4 years has not been previously immunised with Hib vaccine and has presented for vaccination they only need one dose of the Hib vaccine.
+In addition all children reaching 13 months of age are now offered a Hib booster at the same time as MenC vaccine to give extra protection against Hib infection.

 Should anyone else (other than children) get the vaccine?